Generalizations of planar contact manifolds to higher dimensions: Introduction

 Our first observation is that in dimension 5, iterated planar open books are also projective, and hence iterated planar contact $5$--manifolds are projective. \begin{theorem} Any iterated planar contact $5$--manifold is projective. \end{theorem} Combining Theorem~\ref{ipisp} with the results in Section~\ref{sec: itpobs}, we conclude that there are many projective contact $5$--manifolds, which leads us to ask: \begin{question} Are iterated planar contact manifolds of dimension greater than five also projective? \end{question}

-Our main result about projective open books is that Eliashberg's ``capping procedure" \cite{Eliashberg04} can partially be carried out in this context (see Section~\ref{capingproceedure}) and in some cases fully carried out. \begin{theorem} If $(M^5,\xi)$ is supported by an open book whose page embeds as a convex domain in $\C P^2\#_n \overline{\C P}^2$ for $n\leq 4$, then $(M,\xi)$ has a symplectic cap that contains an embedded $\C P^2\#_n \overline{\C P}^2$. \end{theorem}
+Our main result about projective open books is that Eliashberg's ``capping procedure" \cite{Eliashberg04} can partially be carried out in this context (see Section~\ref{capingproceedure}) and in some cases fully carried out. \begin{theorem} If $(M^5,\xi)$ is supported by an open book whose page embeds as a convex domain in $\C P^2\#_n \overline{\C P}^2$ for $n\leq 4$, then $(M,\xi)$ has a symplectic cap that contains an embedded $\C P^2\#_n \overline{\C P}^2$. \end{theorem} \begin{remark} It is conjectured that any symplectomorphism of $\C P^2\#_n \overline{\C P}^2$ is symplectically isotopic to a composition of Dehn twists about Lagrangian spheres \cite{LiWuPre}.
+If this were known to be true then the above theorem would be true without the restriction on $n$. \end{remark}

-\begin{example} It is well known that there is a Lagrangian sphere in $S^2\times S^2$ with the symplectic form $\omega\oplus \omega$ and thus there is one in $\C P^2\#_2\overline{\C P}^2\cong (S^2\times S^2)\#\overline{\C P}^2$ with its blown up symplectic form.
+\begin{example} It is well known that the anti-diagonal is a Lagrangian sphere in $S^2\times S^2$ with the symplectic form $\omega\oplus \omega$ and thus there is one in $\C P^2\#_2\overline{\C P}^2\cong (S^2\times S^2)\#\overline{\C P}^2$ with its blown up symplectic form.
 As Lagrangians have standard neighborhoods we see that the unit cotangent bundle $DT^*S^2$ of $S^2$ embeds in $\C P^2\#_2\overline{\C P}^2$.
-Thus any contact structure on a $5$--manifolds supported by an open book with page $DT^*S^2$ is a rational open book satisfying the hypothesis of this theorem.
-We see in Example~\ref{ex:ust} below that $S^5$ has infinitely many distinct contact structures that are supported by an open book with page $DT^*S^2$.
+Thus any contact structure on a $5$--manifold supported by an open book with page $DT^*S^2$ is a projective open book satisfying the hypothesis of this theorem.
+We recall in Example~\ref{ex:ust} below that $S^5$ has infinitely many distinct contact structures that are supported by an open book with page $DT^*S^2$.
 So all of these contact structures have a cap containing $\C P^2\#_2\overline{\C P}^2$. \end{example}

-\begin{example} Let $W_d^4$ be the Stein domain which is the complement of a neighborhood of a symplectic hypersurface $\Sigma_d$ of degree $d > 1$ in $\mathbb{CP}^2$ and let $\tau_d$ denote the fibered Dehn twist in $W^4_d$.
-The lens space $L_d$ give by $S^5/\mathbb{Z}_d$ is given by the open book with page $W_d$ and monodromy $\tau_d$, see \cite[page 423]{ChiangDingvanKoert14}.
+\begin{example} Let $W_d^4$ be the Stein domain which is the complement of a neighborhood of a symplectic hypersurface $\Sigma_d$ of degree $d > 1$ in $\mathbb{CP}^2$ and let $\tau_d$ denote the fibered Dehn twist on $W^4_d$ along its boundary $\del W^4_d$.
+The lens space $L_d$ given by $S^5/\mathbb{Z}_d$, admits an open book with page $W_d$ and monodromy $\tau_d$, see \cite[page 423]{ChiangDingvanKoert14}.
 Moreover the supported contact structure $\xi_d$ is simply the one induced from $S^5$ by taking the quotient by the group action.
-So from Theorem~\ref{projcap} we see that $(L_d,\xi_d)$ has a symplectic cap that contains a copy of $\C P^2$. \end{example}
+So from Theorem~\ref{projcap} we see that $(L_d,\xi_d)$ has a symplectic cap that contains a copy of $\C P^2$.
+We would like to point out $(L_2,\xi_2)$ will appear again in the proof of Proposition~\ref{fillablebutnoteStein}. \end{example}